 Enquiries: 01597 851021 firstname.lastname@example.org

-After thirty years as Chairiman of the Abbeycwmhir Heritage Trust Dr John Davies retired at the last AGM in December 2016.
-Sian Meredith also retired as secretary after thirty years but will continue on the committee responsible for walks, catering and paper publicity.
+After thirty years as Chairiman of the Abbeycwmhir Heritage Trust Dr John Davies retired at the last AGM in December 2017.
+As did Sian Meredith who retired as secretary after thirty years but will continue on the committee responsible for walks, catering and paper publicity.
 The dedication and tenancity of John and Sian to sustaining the Trust has been absolutely remarkable and we thank them for all they have done.

 A piece of stone from the Abbey of Cwmhir has been returned from Australia - because it brought bad luck to the thief.